trueos/trueos-docs/trueos-handbook/helpsupport.rst

 The :file:`/etc/rc.conf` file is read when the system boots up.
 In order for the system to configure an interface at boot time, an entry must exist for it in this file.
 Entries are automatically created during installation for each active interface.
-An entry will be added (if it does not exist) or modified (if it already exists) when configuring an interface using Network Manager.
+An entry is added (if it does not exist) or modified (if it already exists) when configuring an interface using the :ref:`Network Manager`.

 Here is an example of the :file:`rc.conf` entries for an ethernet driver (**em0**) and a wireless driver (**run0**):